 1 Goal Name Preservation of existing affordable housing stock.
-Goal The preservation of the existing affordable housing stock will be conducted throughout the 2020 Annual Action Description Plan.
+Goal Description The preservation of the existing affordable housing stock will be conducted throughout the 2020 Annual Action Plan.
 The City will perform housing rehabilitation through 0% interest, deferred payment loans.
 Loan amounts are typically capped at \$25,000 and include hard costs only.
 Soft costs will be covered under Rehabilitation Service Delivery.
 The loan program is currently available to single-family, owner-occupied households meeting income eligibility guidelines.
 Grants to homeowners will be made available under special circumstances.
 Habitat for Humanity will receive a grant to support its A Brush with Kindness program, which provides exterior rehabilitation for income-qualified households.
 The City will support Bloomington Housing Authority and not-for-profits organizations providing housing opportunities for low- and moderate income households and/or special populations, as needed.
 The City will continue its partnership with AMBUCS to build accessibility ramps during the 2020 program year CDBG will be leveraged with other resources such as the Illinois Housing Development Authority's Single Family Rehabilitation and Home Accessibility Program, when appropriate.

-Plan.
-Demolition and clearance activities will be limited to residential proconsidered prior to demolition.
-When the property does not meet rehal attempt to replace the blighted unit(s) with new affordable housing through Humanity.
-Properties that do not meet Habitat's criteria may be offered local not-for-profits for green space.
-CDBG will be leveraged with other Elimination of slum and blight conditions.
-The City will address the elimination of slum and blight conditions throughout the 2020 Annual Action Plan.
+2 Goal Name Elimination of slum and blight conditions.
+Goal Description The City will address the elimination of slum and blight conditions throughout the 2020 Annual Action Plan.
 Demolition and clearance activities will be limited to residential properties.
 Rehabilitation will always be considered prior to demolition.
 When the property does not meet rehabilitation criteria, the City will make every attempt to replace the blighted unit(s) with new affordable housing through property donation to Habitat for Humanity.
 Properties that do not meet Habitat's criteria may be offered to adjacent property owners or donated to local not-for-profits for green space.
 CDBG will be leveraged with other resources such as the Illinois Housing Development Authority's Abandoned Property Program, when appropriate.

 3 Goal Name Support the provision of public service activities Goal Description The City will support local not-for-profit organizations dedicated to providing services to low- and moderate-income residents and other special populations throughout the 2020 Annual Action Plan.
 Programs supported in Program Year 2020 include PATH's Homeless Services and Emergency Grants programs, West Bloomington Revitalization Project, Recycling Furniture for Families, Peace Meals and Dreams Are Possible.
 Services provided through these projects address the following high priority funding areas: homeless services, renter assistance, senior services, job training and workforce development and programs for the WBRP target area.
 4 Goal Name Provide quality services and facilities.
-Description Annual Action Plan.
-Funding will be utilized to support accessibility improvements at Mid Central The City will address the provision of quality City services and public facilities for all residents throughout the 2020 Annual Action Plan.
-Funding will be utilized to support accessibility improvements at Mid Central Community Action's Bloomington office.
-Funds will also support playground upgrades at Evergreen Park and sidewalk improvements in West Bloomington.
+Goal Description The City will address the provision of quality City services and public facilities for all residents throughout the 2020 Annual Action Plan.
+Funding will be uitlized to support accessibility improvements on the lower level of MId Central Community Action's NextStep Financial Opportunity Center.
+Funds will also support playground upgrades at Oak Park and sidewalk improvements in West Bloomington.
 5 Goal Name Administer CDBG effectively and proficiently.
-Goal Description The City will strive to implement the programs and activities throughout the 2020 Annual Action Plan in the most cost-effective, efficient and logical manner possible.
+Goal Description The City will strive to implement the programs and activities throughout the 2020 Annual Action Plan in the most cost- effective, efficient and logical manner possible.
 Through the Administration and Planning goal, the City will support fair housing initiatives, Section 3 opportunities, regional housing planning efforts and general administration of the annual CDBG grants.
-6 Goal Name COVID-19 Prevention, Preparation and Response

-Goal The City will utilize CDBG and CDBG-CV funding to respond to the COVID-19 pandemic's effects on the housing, Description food, health, child care, and businesses.
+6 Goal Name COVID-19 Prevention, Preparation, and Response Goal Description The City will utilize CDBG and CDBG-CV funding to respond to the COVID-19 pandemic's effects on the housing, food, health, child care, and businesses.